nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotherapeutic**: Pertaining to therapies that are enhanced or enabled by nanotechnology, particularly in drug delivery.

-### Expanded Definition and Usage\nNano-drug delivery systems have revolutionized the pharmaceutical industry by offering solutions to long-standing challenges in drug administration and therapy effectiveness.
+### Expanded Definition and Usage:
+Nano-drug delivery systems have revolutionized the pharmaceutical industry by offering solutions to long-standing challenges in drug administration and therapy effectiveness.
 In oncology, these systems allow for the selective killing of cancer cells with minimal impact on healthy cells, significantly reducing the side effects associated with traditional chemotherapy.
 In chronic disease management, nano-drug delivery offers sustained release profiles that keep drug levels consistent, reducing the need for frequent dosing.
 Additionally, these systems can traverse bio-barriers such as the blood-brain barrier, opening new avenues for treating neurological disorders.
 The development of responsive nano-drug delivery systems that release drugs in response to specific physiological stimuli is also an active area of research, promising even more precise control over therapeutic interventions.